jesuscuevas/csus_website/_posts/2020-08-31-R-overview-and-context.md

 R is designed for:

-- analyzing and processing data
+- processing data
+- statistical analysis
 - interactivity, meaning you don't need much code to do standard statistical analysis.
      For example, `lm(y ~ ., data)` does multivariate linear regression.
+- visualization

+R may behave quite differently than other more rigid languages, and we can talk about this in office hours.

 ### Lets open up Rstudio and play.